MyNiuuu/MOFA-Video/README.md

 Stay tuned.
 Feel free to raise issues for bug reports or any questions!

+*Free online demo via HuggingFace Spaces will be coming soon!*

 ## 📰 CODE RELEASE
 - [x] (2024.05.31) Gradio demo and checkpoints for trajectory-based image animation